This document walks you through frequently asked questions you may have when you integrate Kakao Sync into your service.

 It is difficult for Kakao to guide a specific method to handle this situation because each service has all different membership systems, user flows, and policies.
 Your service must create its own rules and policies to map users with the existing users to prevent users' confusion.
 Refer to Map existing users for more details.

 No. Kakao Sync Simple Signup allows users to easily sign up without going through multiple signup pages.
-However, you may need to get consent to Terms of Service or request user information additionally depending on the service situation.
+However, you may need to get consent to service terms or request user information additionally depending on the service situation.
 In this case, request consent or information on your service page after a user logs in with Kakao.

 Make sure to implement a process to collect additional user information only when the information is required.
 Otherwise, users may give up signing up in the middle of the process for collecting information.
 Refer to Manage user accounts for more details.